owncloud/docs/docs/build-the-docs.md

 #### Using Antora from the Command-Line

-Using Yarn, as in the example below, is the easiest way to build the documentation.
+Using npm, as in the example below, is the easiest way to build the documentation.
 This project has a predefined target (`antora`) which calls Antora, supplying all of the required options to build the docs, to build the documentation on any branch of the [ownCloud documentation repository](https://github.com/owncloud/docs).

 Note that the build process is essential as it must run error free for a valid documentation.
 If you push a change with errors, the CI will complain in the Pull request and disallow any merging.
 For a quick view on the changes made and without having a full build, you can open the changed file in the browser and view it with the installed plug-in which helps finding typos and/or rendering issues quickly.

 ```
-yarn antora-local
+npm antora-local
 ```

 Use the following command to view the results in the browser as they will appear on the web.

 ```
-yarn serve
+npm serve
 ```

 ## Using the Docker Container